-[This is part four in a series of articles documenting my virtual bike ride across America, following the route of the Lewis and Clark expedition.
+[This is part five in a series of articles documenting my virtual bike ride across America, following the route of the Lewis and Clark expedition.
 For previous posts, click here.]

 Three weeks after beginning their journey westward, Lewis and Clark reached the site of modern-day Jefferson City.
 There were no white settlers in this area – just water, trees and rocks.
 In fact, the Corps of Discovery passed the last European settlement right after shoving off from St. Charles (read the first piece in the series for more).